 Enabled This option will protect the system from unnecessary updating or flashing of the BIOS.
 When enabled, it secures the BIOS therefore any updates to the BIOS will not take effect.

 Disabled Disables the "BIOS Flash Protect" function, allowing you to update or flash the BIOS any time needed.

 3.1.2.2 CPU L1 & L2 Cache

-This field is used to speed up the memory access.
-Enable the external cache for better performance.
+This field speeds up the memory access.